mrk-han/miwok/README.md

 ===================================

 This app displays lists of vocabulary words for the user to learn the Miwok language.
 Used in a Udacity course in the Beginning Android Nanodegree.
+This will eventually be made into a Korean App.

 Pre-requisites
 --------------